Differences Between Civil Law and Common Law

 Contract Law Differences

 Italian contract law, governed by the Civil Code, emphasizes formal written agreements and specific statutory requirements.
-Key differences from American practice include:
+Moreover, key differences from American practice include:

 - Less emphasis on consideration (value exchange) as a contract requirement